 - This is why the main Peanuts characters have different patterns on their clothing.
 Charlie Brown has the distinctive zigzag, Linus wears stripes, Sally has polka dots.
 When Charles Schulz realized that Rerun looked too much like Linus, he gave Rerun a flatter hairstyle and ever-present overalls.

 - Gears of War designed The Hero Marcus as having the default armor style for the game, with everything else being derived from his design.
 For Dominic they gave him a shoulder light as well as a knife on his chest to give him a different silhouette.
 Cole has bare arms and Baird has blonde hair with blue armor.
 The Carmine brothers are always based on a new "generic COG soldier" design that is used for all the extra characters, which incidentally also makes them stand out as a generic soldier who is nonetheless a member of the main team.

 - Valve deliberately invoked this when designing the characters in Team Fortress 2.
 Every class has a very distinct shape◊ which helps a lot to identify what's coming after you.
-This also use to make it easy to spot snipers by looking for the hat, until just about everyone gained customized hats that can throw this off.
+This also used to make it easy to spot snipers by looking for the hat, until just about everyone gained customized hats that can throw this off.

 - Also by Valve, the characters in Left 4 Dead all have distinctive silhouettes as well as the various special infected.

 - Despite being very much a Improbably Female Cast, it's possible to tell nearly every member of the Touhou cast apart by their silhouette, as demonstrated in this video.
 The abundance of Nice Hats and nonhuman features (ears, tails, horns etc.) and distinct accessories certainly helps.

 - Every single Robot Master in the Mega Man series is designed with a distinct body, which helps a lot when you consider how they tend to have similar faces.
 Many can also be told apart by their silhouettes (much like the Touhou example above), if 9 and 10's promo videos are any indication.